simondettling/ConfigMgr-LogFile-Opener/README.md

 `-Hostname` |  Can be used for a direct connection to a client device.
 Otherwise the Tool will prompt you to specify the Hostname
 `-CMTrace` |  Can be used to specify a different location for CMTrace.exe.
 The Tool will look by default at "C:\Windows\CMTrace.exe"
 `-CMLogViewer` |  Can be used to specify a different location for CMLogViewer.exe.
 The Tool will look by default at “C:\Program Files (x86)\Configuration Manager Support Center\CMLogViewer.exe”
-`-OneTrace` |  Can be used to specify a different location for CMPowerLogViewer.exe.
-The Tool will look by default at "C:\Program Files (x86)\Configuration Manager Support Center\CMPowerLogViewer.exe"
+`-OneTrace` |  Can be used to specify a different location for CMOneTrace.exe.
+The Tool will look by default at "C:\Program Files (x86)\Configuration Manager Support Center\CMOneTrace.exe"
 `-ClientLogFilesDir` |  Can be used to specify a different location for the ConfigMgr Client LogFiles. e.g. 'c$\Program Files\CCM\Logs'
 `-ActionDelayShort` |  Can be used to specify the amount of time in milliseconds, the Script should wait between the Steps when opening multiple LogFiles in GUI Mode.
 Default value is 1500
 `-ActionDelayLong` |  Can be used to specify the amount of time in milliseconds, the Script should wait between the Steps when opening multiple LogFiles in GUI Mode.
 Default value is 2500